wavebitscientific/datetime-fortran/README.md

 ## Description

 *datetime-fortran* is a time and date manipulation library for Fortran.
-It provides derived types for date ([*datetime*](#datetime)), time and time difference representation ([*timedelta*](#timedelta)) as well as arithmetic and associated methods for their manipulation.
+It provides derived types for date ([*datetime*](#datetime)), time and time difference representation ([*timedelta*](#timedelta)) as well as arithmetic operators and associated methods for their manipulation.
-It also provides an interface to C/C++ **tm** struct, and associated *strftime* and *strptime* functions.
+It also provides an interface to C/C++ **tm** struct, and associated *strftime()* and *strptime()* functions.
 *datetime-fortran* came about due to the lack of time handling facilities in standard Fortran language.
-*datetime-fortran* is written and managed by Milan Curcic of University of Miami.
+*datetime-fortran* is written and maintained by Milan Curcic of University of Miami.
 It is freely available under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
-Please send suggestions and bug reports to [here](mailto:milan@orca.rsmas.miami.edu).
+Please send suggestions and bug reports by [e-mail](mailto:milan@orca.rsmas.miami.edu) or through this Github page.

 ## API